simp/pupmod-simp-simp/REFERENCE.md

 * A URL will be used as-is, and should point directly to its yum repository.

+This parameter has no effect if the `baseurl` parameter is set directly.

 ##### `enable_repo`

 Data type: `Boolean`